Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 ### Acknowledgement(s)

--  I would like thank my mentor Adegbenga Adeye.
+-  I would like to thank my mentor Adegbenga Adeye.
 His guidance in giving constructive feedback through all stages of site design and development has been most valuable.